CptGummiball/all-the-tweaks/README.md

 # ATT - All the Tweaks

 **ATT - All the Tweaks** is a powerful Spigot and PaperMC plugin that adds a variety of useful tweaks and enhancements to your Minecraft server.
-Based on the popular **Vanilla Tweaks**, this plugin goes beyond by providing additional customization options to enrich your gameplay experience. **Some Features from Vanilla Tweaks will not be added because you can add them by yourself with the build-in Gamerule commands of Minecraft**
+Based on the popular **Vanilla Tweaks**, this plugin goes beyond by providing additional customization options to enrich your gameplay experience.

 ## Features